Protecting Dignity – Building Coalitions

 We believe that a pregnant teenager who experiences a stillbirth deserves dignity and the power of a broad coalition behind her.

-That is why when NAPW and Mississippi counsel Rob McDuff and Carrie Jourdan filed the opening briefs in the R.G. case in the Mississippi Supreme Court, we didn’t do it alone.
-Five amicus briefs representing 70 local, state, national, and international organizations were filed in support of Ms. G., and in support of dignity, human rights, and the health of women and children.
+That is why when NAPW and Mississippi counsel Rob McDuff and Carrie Jourdan filed the opening briefs in Rennie Gibbs' case in the Mississippi Supreme Court, we didn’t do it alone.
+Five amicus briefs representing 70 local, state, national, and international organizations were filed in support of Ms. Gibbs, and in support of dignity, human rights, and the health of women and children.
 We want to highlight for you this spectacular collaborative effort.

-At age 16, Ms. G. experienced a stillbirth.
-A medical examiner–whose qualifications have already been questioned by members of the Mississippi Supreme Court–claimed, without scientific basis, that Ms. G’s drug use caused the stillbirth.
-Ms. G. was arrested and charged with depraved heart homicide.
+At age 16, Ms. Gibbs experienced a stillbirth.
+A medical examiner–whose qualifications have already been questioned by members of the Mississippi Supreme Court–claimed, without scientific basis, that Ms. Gibbs' drug use caused the stillbirth.
+Ms. Gibbs was arrested and charged with depraved heart homicide.
 Today, many stand with her.

 For the first time in the history of litigation of these cases, an amicus brief was filed on behalf of organizations and experts in the field of pregnancy loss.
 The brief was filed by attorney Sara Ainsworth for Legal Voice and attorney James M. Priest, Jr. of Gill, Ladner & Priest PLLC.
 Written with the help of anthropologist and stillbirth expert Professor Linda Layne, this brief makes clear that "treating as a murderer a girl who has experienced a stillbirth serves only to increase her suffering.
 Moreover, it reinforces the pervasive societal failure to acknowledge the grief that accompanies a stillbirth, and fails utterly to address the root causes of pregnancy loss."